api-evangelist-tools/apis-json-annotation/README.md

-# Create Your First APIs.json File
+# APIs.json Annotation
-This is a micro tool for helping you create your first APIs.json file.
+This is a micro tool for annotating APIs.
+It used Github Issues, and the API to establish comment threads on each API endpoint.

-You can view the site at: http://create.your.first.apis.json.file.tools.apievangelist.com.
+You can view the site at: http://apis.json.annotation.apievangelist.com/